alekbuza/alekbuza.github.io/src/content/_index.md

 ---

-*"Technology trust is a good thing, but control is a better one." - Stephane Nappo*
+*"Where there is a shell - there is a way"*